codurance/site/src/_posts/2019-02-07-state-of-the-art-jenkins-github-docker.md

 tags:
     - continuous-integration
     - continuous-deployment
-    - Jenkins
+    - jenkins
-    - GitHub
+    - github
-    - Docker
+    - docker
 categories:
     - training
 abstract: The best configuration for Continuous Integration and Deployment that I have seen so far, explained in some details.